aheltonsjma/digital-strategy/01_Introduction.md

 # 1. Introduction

 Digitization of museum collections and the limitless dissemination of networked digital information has forever transformed how knowledge about cultural objects and ideas is produced and managed.
-The need for museums to incorporate digital tools and respond to changing technological landscapes represents the greatest operational and cultural shift that museums have faced in many decades.
+The need for museums to incorporate digital tools and respond to the changing technological landscape represents the greatest operational and cultural shift that museums have faced in many decades.

 Such changes have provided new opportunities to engage with users online and have presented many challenges to which museums must respond.
 How might we deliver authoritative, meaningful digital content with the speed and reliability driven by broader digital trends, that are now expected by users?
 Where does technology fit into our already existing missions?